marick/lens2/mostly_words/rationale.md

    Often, that code could be simpler. `Network.downstream_from/1` makes a lens that refers to a particular `cluster`.
-However, lens-making functions often don't.
-For example, `Lens.map_values/0` always refers to all the values of a map (or struct), and `Network.linear_clusters/0` refers to all the linear clusters.
-In this case, and because `Network` is a struct, client code can fetch all the linear clusters with:
+However, lens-making functions often don't take parameters.
+For example, `Lens.map_values/0` always refers to all the values of a map (or struct), and `Network.linear_clusters/0` refers to all the "linear clusters."
+In such a case, and because `Network` is a struct, client code can fetch all the linear clusters with:

         Deeply.get_all(network, :linear_clusters)